Reviews You Can Rely On

 Removable Hood No

 Unsurprisingly, the Canada Goose Expedition Parka Heritage also earns top marks for cold protection from our men's winter jackets testing team.
 Even among seriously stiff competition, this polar-intended parka is a great choice for seriously frigid conditions.
 With 625-fill down and its Arctic Tech outer shell, it works wonders against the most extreme cold.
-Just like in the women's version, the men's hood is adjustable and lined with a real coyote fur ruff that provides great coverage against biting wind.
+Just like in the women's version, the men's hood is adjustable and lined with a real coyote fur ruff that provides great coverage against biting wind — though faux fur enthusiasts may prefer the Fjallraven Nuuk Parka's hood.
 Sealed at the wrists and with a snow skirt to keep out updrafts, this jacket is durable and impressively weatherproof.

 While the cut of this intense parka is roomy and allows for effective layering, it isn't the most stylish.
-Its warm insulation is too effective for even moderate climates or active endeavors.
-The Expedition is also very expensive and is only practical in the most extreme cold climates.
+Our testing revealed its warm insulation is too effective for even moderate climates or active endeavors.
+Also, the Expedition is very expensive and is only practical in the most extreme cold climates.
+If it's far beyond your budget, the Helly Hansen Alpha LifaLoft is ski jacket, but it offers impressive warmth and weather protection for far less.
 If you live in a severely cold place and spend a significant amount of time hanging out outside — like ice fishing in Minnesota or bird watching in Vermont — the warmth, protection, and durability of the Expedition Parka may be worth dropping this serious chunk of change.
-If that still sounds out of reach, the Helly Hansen Alpha LifaLoft is designed for skiing but offers impressive warmth and weather protection for far less.

 Read more: Canada Goose Expedition Parka Heritage review